RosieWatson/text-adventure-game/README.md

 - [ ] Loops (while and for) - maybe for incorrect answer, maybe another for level uppping, maybe for checking health levels
 - [ ] Use comparisons (and ands and ors)
 - [x] Data structures: change objects to arrays

+### Ideas
+- [ ] Maybe use it as the 3rd option, pick a number and loop through for something?
+- [ ] Split out optional CSS so it looks less cluttered